wolfofRome/Memory-Game/README.md

 The objective of this game is to turn all cards face up as fast as possible

-Please find more details about the game at https://pronay.me

 ## MIT License

 Copyright (c) 2020 Pronay Peddiraju